Mylloon/dsr/README.md

 - [x] KISS interface
   - [x] Support drag&drop into the icon
 - [x] Keep the video under discord limitation
+  - [x] If already under the limit, the file won't be compressed
   - [x] Basic NVenc support
-  - [x] If already under the limit, the file won't be compressed
   - [x] Nitro suppport via flags
-- [x] Merge audio files into one track when recorded with system audio and microphone split up, while keeping the original ones (with conveninant metadata)
+- [x] Merge 2 audio files into one track when recorded with system audio and microphone split up, while keeping the original ones (with conveniant metadata)
-  - [x] Works also with file with only one audio track
+  - [x] Works also with file with only one or more than 2 audio track, by doing nothing
 - [x] Support multiples files at once
-- [x] Optimize for video streaming
+- [x] Always optimize for video streaming

 ## Package the app for Windows